 Koh Samui mushrooms’ ideal temperature for colonizing ranges from 28 – 30 ºC with high humidity (>80%).
-You can purchase incubator kits online, usually from the same suppliers from where you purchased your Koh Samui spores, or you can make your own.
+You can purchase incubator kits online, usually from the suppliers where you purchased your Koh Samui spores, or make your own.

-Once the Koh Samui fungi have started to germinate in the inoculation jars, it’s time to move on to the fruiting phase, where you’ll transfer the substrate into a fruiting chamber.
+Once the Koh Samui fungi have started germinating in the inoculation jars, it’s time to move on to the fruiting phase, where you’ll transfer the substrate into a fruiting chamber.

 The ideal temperature for fruiting will be a bit cooler, ranging between 22 – 25 ºC, with high humidity and very low, indirect light.

-In a few days, you should start to see pinhead mushrooms pop up.
-As tempting as it might be, do not touch them, or you could stunt their growth.
+You should start seeing pinhead mushrooms pop up in a few days.
+As tempting as it might be, please do not touch them, or you could stunt their growth.

 Let the mushrooms do their thing and grow until you see a veil around the gill cap break, signaling that they’re ready for harvest.
 Carefully pinch the mushrooms at the base to harvest.

 You can eat them wet, but it’s best to dry them out for easier and long-lasting storage with a dehydrator or by laying them out on a sheet paper towel for a few days (out of direct sunlight).